3eeps/llmon-py/README.md

 uses llama-cpp-python, coqui.ai and pywhispercpp

-its dope, but a wip.
+gui-llmon.py is a gui version using streamlit. wip